Subaskathayat/prompthancer/landingpage_requirements.md

 “Prompt Engineering for Every Need!”

 Subheading:
-“Promptbrary turns your simple ideas into optimized AI prompts under 10 seconds.”
+“Prompthancer turns your simple ideas into optimized AI prompts under 10 seconds.”

 Short description below:
 “Craft smarter, faster, and more powerful prompts instantly using the latest AI models.”